curl/curl/docs/cmdline-opts/output.md

 # `--output`

-Write output to <file> instead of stdout.
-If you are using {} or [] to fetch multiple documents, you should quote the URL and you can use '#' followed by a number in the <file> specifier.
-That variable is replaced with the current string for the URL being fetched.
+Write output to the given file instead of stdout.
+If you are using globbing to fetch multiple documents, you should quote the URL and you can use `#` followed by a number in the file name.
+That variable is then replaced with the current string for the URL being fetched.
 Like in:

     curl "http://{one,two}.example.com" -o "file_#1.txt"